The Media and Entertainment Law Review: United Arab Emirates

 Because two of the key areas where claims might be raised (defamation and breach of privacy) are established under the Penal Code and the CCL, citizens tend to take action by approaching the relevant police department and seeking its assistance.
 This means that the decision as to whether action is taken tends to fall to the police prosecutor rather than an alleged victim.

-Currently, the United Arab Emirates has no universal law covering the area of data protection – there are only two free zones that have developed their own systems.
-In addition, there are specific laws relating to protection of healthcare data, and a stringent law on protection of data for the finance sector is expected to be passed soon.
+Currently, the UAE is at the stage of drafting a federal data protection law applicable to UAE entities – there are only two free zones that have developed their own privacy systems.
+In addition, there are specific laws relating to protection of healthcare data, data related to and shared with government entities, and a stringent law on the protection of data for the finance sector.
 There are provisions of general application in relation to the processing and transfer of personal data; specifically, Articles 379 and 380 bis of the UAE Penal Code, which prohibit the wrongful or unlawful disclosure of a secret, information or data in the course of business or professional activities.
 While there is no guidance in relation to what a secret is in this context, personal data in the context of location may constitute a secret.
 This is not often used as the basis for a claim.

 vi Government action against publication